sanathNU/HelloRust/README.md

 The repository features simple problems that I defined with the help of ChatGPT.
 Initially, my code was scattered across various folders and somewhat disorganized.
 To streamline things, I’ve consolidated everything into a Rust crate for easier management and replication.

-Here's the list of problems that are very simple and be completed within 5-6 hours of learning Rust (Although it took me some days😅).
+Here's the list of problems that are very simple and be completed within 10-12 of learning Rust (Although it took me some weeks😅).
 Hope it helps the newbie!
 This isn't like [Rustlings](https://github.com/rust-lang/rustlings), which is another awesome thing, but this is just a personal list.

 ### Regarding the Problems
 **Basic Concepts**: The initial problems are designed to cover fundamental Rust concepts and basic programming exercises, focusing on core skills like function definition, control flow, and simple I/O operations.